JhensImanel/roadmap-projects/README.md

-# This is the challenge roadmap for the beginners full-stack developer 2025
+# This is the roadmap for the beginners full-stack developer 2025